meghanhkoon/Pewlett-Hackard-Analysis/README.md

 ```

 ### Final Table Results
+A list of retiring employees ([retirement_title.csv](https://github.com/meghanhkoon/Pewlett-Hackard-Analysis/blob/main/Data/retirement_titles.csv)) was created with a query by retrieving information from the Employees and Titles csvs.
+Initally, there were 133,776 employees who were of retirement age (born in 1952).
+However, this table included duplicates of those who possibly switched positions/ job titles over the years.
+This dataset also includes employees who have already left the company.

+After removing our duplicates and those who already left the company, we created a table with all the employees eligible for retirement.
+We then creating our retirement_titles.csv, we used the COUNT() and GROUPBY() functions to show the number of retirement-age employees by most recent job title.

 * A total of 72,458 employees are eligible for retirement this year.
 This table demonstrates what our data in our [unique_titles.csv](https://github.com/meghanhkoon/Pewlett-Hackard-Analysis/blob/main/Data/unique_titles.csv) looks like.

 ![unique_titles](Reference/unique_titles.png)

-After removing our duplicates and those who already left the company, we created a table with all the employees eligible for retirement.
-We then creating our retirement_titles.csv, we used the COUNT() and GROUPBY() functions to show the number of retirement-age employees by most recent job title.

 * Out of the 72,458 eligible retiring employees, there are 25,916 Senior Engineers, 24,926 Senior Staff, 9,285 Engineers, 7636 Staff, 3,603 Technique Leaders, 1,090 Assistant Engineers, and 2 Managers.
 This data is helpful for knowing how many of which positions will need to be filled.
 See the table below.

 * An alarming 70% of employees of retirement age (50,842 out of the total 72,458) hold Senior titles (Senior Engineer / Senior Staff).

 ![retiring_titles](Reference/retiring_titles.png)

 Lastly, we found a list of employees who were eligibily for a mentorship program by finding current employees who were born between January 1, 1965 and Dec.
 31, 1965.

-* There were a total of 1,549 eligible employees for the mentorship program.
+* There are a total of 1,549 eligible employees for the mentorship program.
 For the full list of employees who are eligible for mentorship, see [mentorship_eligibility](https://github.com/meghanhkoon/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibility.csv).
 ![mentorship_eligibility](Reference/mentorship_eligibility.png)